-LABEL DESCRIPTION Status This field indicates whether the rule is active (yellow bulb) or not (gray bulb).
+LABEL DESCRIPTION Add New DNS Route Click this to create a new entry.
+This is the number of an individual DNS route.
+Status This field indicates whether the rule is active (yellow bulb) or not (gray bulb).
 Domain Name This is the domain name to which the DNS route applies.
 WAN Interface This is the WAN interface through which the matched DNS request is routed.
 Subnet Mask This parameter specifies the IP network subnet mask.
 Modify Click the Edit icon to configure a DNS route on the Zyxel Device.
 Click the Delete icon to remove a DNS route from the Zyxel Device.